ourcanadian/ocw-api-wrapper/README.md

 To install and use this Ocwa you need have [git](https://git-scm.com/downloads), [python3](https://www.python.org/downloads/), and [pip3](https://vgkits.org/blog/pip3-windows-howto/) installed (these are all included in Mac dev-tools but will need to be added manually on Windows).

+## Clone the repo
-Open your command terminal in the directory in which you would like to Ocwa and clone the repo.
+Open your command terminal in the directory where you would like to Ocwa then clone the repo.
 ```
 git clone https://github.com/ourcanadian/ocwa-wrapper.git
 ```

-Enter the repo and install the neccassary libraries.
+## Install the neccassary libraries.
 ```
 cd ocwa-wrapper
 pip3 install -r requirements.txt
 ```

-Start up a python3 interpretor
+## Start up a python3 interpretor
-Mac and Linux:
+### Mac and Linux:
 ```
 python3
 ```
-Windows:
+### Windows:
 ```
 py
 ```
-Run a connection test
+## Run a connection test
 ```
 >>> import ocwa
 >>> ocwa.test_connection()